scoulomb/home-assistant/appendices/DNS.md

 - `gHome` > `Port mgmt` > `8180 -> 80` on Dell Precsion.
 ````

-We change to port 80 of NAS (validation process see we have something on port 80 but not pointing to good machine thus the failure)
+We change to port 80 of NAS (validation process see we have something on port 80 but not pointing to good machine thus the failure).
+So 443 port not used here.
+And note port `80` is NAS is forbidden so only for validation. (do not investigate more0)

 Then it worked with all `home.coulombel.net` domain.